rolldown/rolldown/CONTRIBUTING.md/testing.md

 ### Rolldown Testing

 The rolldown testing is located at `packages/node/test`.
 It is used to test rolldown exported node api, also including options.
-If you add a options from rollup, please make sure corresponding test case for it.
+If you add a options from rollup, please add corresponding test case for it.

 ### Rollup Testing